shubjadh/Cold-Email-Generator/Readme.md

    - Add your Groq API key:
      ```
      GROQ_API_KEY=your_api_key_here
+     or use TEMP api key = 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
      ```

 4. **Portfolio Setup**
+   use Portfolio generator.ipynb to generate your portfolio which includes links to your github.
+It will generate the my_portfolio.csv uing your Resume.
    - Place your `my_portfolio.csv` in the `resource` folder
    - CSV format:
      ```